ISO 13485 Clause 6: Resource Management

 Contamination is extremely important in medical device facilities.
 ISO 13485 requires organizations to plan and document processes to control any possible contaminations.
 This includes contamination of both products and personnel.

-In regards to sterile medical devices the organization is required to document all requirements necessary to control contamination, and to maintain cleanliness during packaging.
+In regard to sterile medical devices the organization is required to document all requirements necessary to control contamination, and to maintain cleanliness during packaging.